joelkanyi/StarWars/README.md

 - [GitHub Actions](https://github.com/features/actions) - GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.
 Build, test, and deploy your code right from GitHub.
 Make code reviews, branch management, and issue triaging work the way you want.
 - [Glide](https://github.com/bumptech/glide)- An image loading and caching library for Android focused on smooth scrolling.
 - [Timber](https://github.com/JakeWharton/timber)- A logger with a small, extensible API which provides utility on top of Android's normal Log class.
-- [Coroutines](https://github.com/Kotlin/kotlinx.coroutines) - A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.

 ## Demo
 App's screenshots: